istio/istio/docs/samples/index.md

 layout: docs
 type: markdown
 ---

-Take the walkthroughs in this section to get a high-level idea of Istio's features.
-The samples are currently targeted towards
+# Samples

-Kubernetes users.
-We are working on adding support for other platforms.
+The Samples section contains pages that present a variety of fully working example uses for Istio that you can experiment with.